ClobberXD/gunslinger/API.md

   - `"automatic"`: Fully automatic; shoots as long as primary button is held down. e.g. AKM, M416.
   - `"hybrid"`: Same as `"automatic"`, but switches to `"burst"` mode when scope view is toggled.

-- `ammo` [string]: Name of valid registered item to be used as ammo for the gun.
+- `ammo` [string]: Name of valid registered ammo to be associated with the weapon.
 Defaults to `gunslinger:ammo`.
 - `dmg_mult` [number]: Damage multiplier.
 Multiplied with `base_dmg` to obtain initial/rated damage value.
 Defaults to 1.
 - `spread_mult` [number]: Spread multiplier.
 Multiplied with `base_spread` to obtain spread threshold for projectile.
 Defaults to 0.
 - `recoil_mult` [number]: Recoil multiplier.
 Multiplied with `base_recoil` to obtain final recoil per-round.
 Defaults to 0.